 1.73 On 27th June the Scottish Government confirmed support for up to £500m funding for the Edinburgh Tram scheme.
 In January 2006, CEC made an in-principle commitment to make a contribution of £45m towards the capital cost of Phase 1, to be deployed initially on Phase 1a.
-The benchmark total funding package is currently therefore £545m.
-The updated cost estimates above reflect that Phase 1a, at a cost of £498m, is affordable within this level of funding, with a 9.2% headroom over and above the 16% risk allowance provided for in the cost estimate.
+Therefore, the benchmark total funding package is currently £545m.
+The updated cost estimates above reflect that Phase 1a, at a cost of £498m, is affordable within this level of funding, with 14% headroom over and above the 15% risk allowance provided for in the cost estimate.